 At the judicial stage, asylum seekers held in the transit zones were not heard if the case is adjudicated by the Metropolitan Court.
 The reason was that the technical requirements were not met by the court, as the videoconference system was not set up at all and the court would not want to summon the clients – even if there is a credibility issue – from the transit zones, as that would require transport by the police which they deem problematic in terms of costs, time, logistics etc. This was extremely problematic as the Metropolitan Court had the sole territorial jurisdiction to adjudicate all asylum cases, as mentioned above.
 This changed in April 2020.
 HHC is aware of a recent case, where the Metropolitan Court judge actually ordered the applicants from the transit zone to be brought to the Court for a hearing.
 But the NDGAP filed an objection, claiming that according to the law, due to the mass migration crisis, the hearing can only take place through the video conference and that the law does not allow the applicants to be brought to the court.
 After that the judge established that since there is no possibility to conduct a videoconference at the Metropolitan Court, the applicants will not be heard.

-Interpreters are provided and paid for by the court.
-For rare languages, e.g., Oromo there is usually one or two interpreters nationwide and if he or she travels home, the client has to wait months for an interview.
+Interpreters are provided and paid by the court.
+For rare languages (e.g., Oromo) there is usually one or two interpreters nationwide and if he or she travels home, the client has to wait months for an interview.

 Hearings in asylum procedures are public.
-Individual court decisions in asylum cases are published on the Hungarian court portal.
-However, the personal data, including nationality, of the appellant are deleted from the published decisions.
+Individual court decisions in asylum cases are published on the Hungarian Court portal.
+However, personal data – including nationality – of the appellant are deleted from published decisions.

-There were 99 appeals submitted against the decisions of the NDGAP in 2020.
-The courts issued a total of 162 decisions in asylum cases in 2020.
-In 70 cases, the courts rejected the appeal of the asylum seekers while in 77 cases the courts annulled or overturned the decisions of NDGAP and ordered them to conduct a new procedure or granted international protection.
-In 28 cases courts terminated the judicial procedure and in 3 cases rejected the appeals as inadmissible.
+There were 35 appeals submitted against the decisions of the NDGAP in 2021.
+The courts issued a total of 72 decisions in asylum cases in 2021.
+In 32 cases, the courts rejected the appeal of the asylum seekers while in 27 cases the courts annulled the decisions of NDGAP and subsequently, in 25 cases the NDGAP was ordered to conduct a new procedure.
+In 12 cases, courts terminated the judicial procedure and in 7 cases rejected the appeals as inadmissible.

 Under Section 37(3) of the Asylum Act, asylum seekers in need have access to free legal aid according to the rules set out in the Act on Legal Aid Act or by an NGO registered in legal protection.
 The needs criterion is automatically met, given that asylum seekers are considered in need irrespective of their income or financial situation, merely on the basis of their statement regarding their income and financial situation.